Cryptocurrency tax is an area of growing concern for investors, traders and businesses as cryptocurrency and Cryptoassets become more popular.

 Acquiring within 30 days of selling (bed and breakfasting)

-If an individual acquires tokens of a cryptoasset on the same day that they dispose tokens of the same cryptoasset (even if the disposal took place before the acquisition) or within 30 days after they disposed of tokens of the same cryptoasset took place, special pooling rules will apply.
+Special pooling rules apply if an individual acquires tokens of a crypto asset on the same day that they dispose tokens of the same crypto asset.
+This also applies even if the disposal took place before the acquisition.
+Additionally, this applies within 30 days after they disposed of tokens of the same crypto asset took place.

 Where these rules apply, these new assets and the costs of acquiring them remain separate from the main pool.
 The calculation for the gain or loss should be made using the costs of the new tokens of the cryptoasset that are kept separate.